EnvisionDoc/offline_data_en/data_integration/creating_scratch_periodic.md

 ## Before you begin

 You must have created the target Hive table to synchronize the data to.
-For more information, see [Creating a Hive table](../data_explorer/creating_hivetable).
+For more information, see [Creating a Hive table](https://docs.envisioniot.com/docs/analysis-report/en/latest/data_explorer/creating_hivetable.html) in *Data Analysis and Report*.

 ## Step 1: Create an data integration workflow